LatamLink/latamlink.io/docs/guides/create-user-account.md

 In order to create an account in LACChain EOSIO, it is necessary to establish communication with a `partner`, who are in charge of creating the accounts.

-To see the list of partners that are part of the network go [here] (./partners).
+To see the list of partners that are part of the network go [here](./partners).

 > **New account names must meet the following criteria:**
  - Not be previously registered